googlecodelabs/migrate-python2-appengine/step2-flask-cloudndb-py3/README.md

 1. Delete the `lib` folder for the same reason.
 1. Migrate from App Engine NDB to Cloud NDB

+In addition to *actually* porting your app from Python 2.x to 3.x, you would also be migrating from the original App Engine runtime ("Gen1") to the next-gen runtime ("Gen2"), and there are some important differences you need to know which are [listed here](https://cloud.google.com/appengine/docs/standard/python3/python-differences).

 ### Configuration

 The only real change for this sample app is to significantly shorten `app.yaml` down to just these lines for the runtime as well as routing: